NateIsTrying/Help_Token_8-9-25/readme.md

 HelpToken is cryptocurrency designed to improve local government by rewarding people for helping their community.
 Volunteer for your city, earn HELP tokens, spend them on local benefits.
 It's that simple.

+If you would like to see a front end demo of how this would look, here it is: https://github.com/NateIsTrying/Help-Token-Demo-8-10-25/tree/main

 ## 💡 The Big Idea

 Remember earning tickets at Chuck E. Cheese?
 You played games, got tickets, traded them for prizes.
 HelpToken works the same way, but instead of skee-ball, you're helping your community for tokens for coffee or movie tickets.